 National recognition is regularly received by UH-Mānoa student clubs for their extensive professional activities.
-For example, in 2015, the Accounting Club received the Institute of Management Accountant's Clark Johnson Achievement Award ($5,000) recognizing an IMA student chapter whose efforts best reflect outstanding leadership.
+For example, in 2015, the Accounting Club received the Institute of Management Accountant's Clark Johnson Achievement Award ($5,000), recognizing an IMA student chapter whose efforts best reflect outstanding leadership.
 Also, the Delta Theta chapter of Beta Alpha Psi has achieved "Superior" status from the national organization for many years.
-Beta Alpha Psi's professional activities include a "Problem Session Seminar" which helps students better understand how accounting studies relate to the real world and features the Oxford-style debate.
-The student clubs arranges tours of various professional firms in Honolulu.
+Beta Alpha Psi's professional activities include a "Problem Session Seminar," which helps students better understand how accounting studies relate to the real world and features the Oxford-style debate.
+The student clubs arrange tours of various professional firms in Honolulu.

-Internships: Each semester between 40 to 50 accounting students are placed in internships.
+Internships: Each semester, between 40 to 50 accounting students are placed in internships.
 Undergraduates should contact the Shidler Internship and Career Development Office for additional assistance.
 This office coordinates the accounting firm recruitment and offers many Professional Development Seminars to complement the seminars provided by the student clubs.

 Mentoring occurs through the student clubs, accounting and business professionals at Business Night each spring, and by the Executives in Residence, which usually includes a leading accounting professional.

 The University of Hawaiʻi offers many advantages besides course offerings in relevant academic fields, such as law, foreign languages, and economics.
 The University provides an email account and a website for each student (My UH), which helps to inform students of various resources and events at UH-Mānoa.
 The UH-Information Technology Services provides various tools for a safer computing experience.
 The Campus Center provides a wide variety of meeting, dining, and entertainment options to enrich campus life and the educational experience, including a Bookstore and University Fitness Center.
 Various on-campus food & housing options exist.